2025–26 Moroccan Women's Championship D1

-The 2025–26 National Professional Women's Football Championship Division 1, is the upcoming 24th season of the top national division of women's football in Morocco.
+The 2025–26 National Professional Women's Football Championship Division 1, was the 24th season of the top national division of women's football in Morocco.

 Teams

 As part of a broader development strategy, the league has reduced the number of participating teams to 12, down from 14, for the first time since it was restructured into a single-group format in 2019.

 Promotion and relegation (pre-season)

 Out of the 12 participating teams, 10 were maintained from last season, while the other two were promoted after topping the North and South groups of the second division, replacing the four teams that were relegated.